 In the hospitality and service industry, many employees depend on tips from patrons.
 In the US, it is standard practice to tip based on a percentage of the total restaurant bill or give the bartender a buck or two.
 But, when traveling, there are many more scenarios in which tips are appropriate.

-In light of the 2020 COVID-19 pandemic, tips will gain more and more importance to these workers.
+Over the last several years, tips have gained more and more importance to these workers.
 Oftentimes, workers in these sectors are paid incredibly low wages with the underlying assumption they will get tips to make up the difference.
 When hours are cut and tips run dry, this can have huge negative impacts.
 Now more than ever workers will rely on tips from the tourists and travelers they serve.

 Tipping around the world looks very different.
 What is expected in one country may be frowned upon in another.
 These variances require a little advance research depending on where you are going.
 With a little careful planning, you can easily determine what tips are appropriate for your next trip.

 Including tips in your travel budget can aid workers.
 But, how do you know who to tip and when?

 This is one of those areas that varies greatly from country to country so be sure to research your specific destination.
 In the US, we generally tip 20% in restaurants (unless the service is terrible).
 It is important to note that the percentage expected in the US is on the rise and many people are now pushing back against tipping culture.
 When traveling abroad we do research each spot to learn the specifics.
 Some cultures are offended by tips.
 Regardless, we always add a little more into our food/drink budget just to cover restaurant tips.